oktadev/okta-blog/_source/_posts/2022-01-12-webassembly-on-kubernetes-with-rust.md

 ---
 layout: blog_post
 title: "Containerless!
-Run WebAssembly Workloads written in Rust on Kubernetes"
+How to Run WebAssembly Workloads on Kubernetes with Rust"
 author: deepu-sasidharan
 by: advocate
 communities: [devops, rust]